coveooss/platform-sdk/README.md

 ### Adding or updating documents

-The below calls use the call to the `AddOrUpdateDocuments` method that is in the `DocumentServiceManager` class.
+The following calls use the `AddOrUpdateDocuments` method that's in the `DocumentServiceManager` class.
 The presence of a `streamId` in the `client.DocumentManager` instance will determine if the documents are uploaded in **stream mode** using the `/chunk` endpoint, or uploaded in **update mode** using the `/files` endpoint.
 Batching documents is strongly recommended and can be accomplished by calling `AddOrUpdateDocuments` for each batch of documents under 256 MB.

 **Adding a batch of documents**